 You can use the OAuth 2.0 Client Credentials flow to authenticate with the Cyclr API.

-There are certain values you need to use in order to make calls to the Cyclr API:
+There are several values you need in order to make calls to the Cyclr API:

 API Domain #